tonypdmtr/68hc08/asm8.md

 Procs are separated with an 80-char comment line full of asterisks that always begins with a semicolon.

-A non-trivial proc uses a header with Purpose, Inputs, Outputs, and Note(s) that describe the purpose of the proc and the calling interface.
+A non-trivial proc uses a header with `Purpose`, `Input`, `Output`, and `Note(s)` that describe the purpose of the proc and the calling interface.

 All procs use automatic SP adjustment with the `#spauto` assembler directive.

 Procs that refer to caller stack follow `#spauto` with an appropriate offset.
 If the proc is near (i.e., ends with an `RTS` instruction) it normally uses the offset `2`.
-If the proc is far (i.e., ends with an `RTC` instruction) it normally uses the offset `:ab` which adjusts automatically based on whether the MMU is used or not.
+If the proc is far (i.e., ends with an `RTC` instruction) it normally uses the offset `:ab` which adjusts automatically based on whether MMU is used or not.

 Each proc begins with the proc name and the assembler directive `proc`.
 An `endp` directive is normally not used, unless we need to embed a proc inside